-Water quality event management in NSW is the responsibility of a wide variety of organisations, including NSW State agencies, NSW local government and the Murray-Darling Basin Authority (only for those events within the Murray-Darling Basin).
+Water quality event management in NSW is the responsibility of a wide variety of organisations, including NSW State agencies, NSW local government and the Murray Darling Basin Authority (only for those events within the Murray-Darling Basin).
 The NSW EPA is the primary regulatory authority of water pollution activities.
 In most other cases, the regulatory authority is the relevant local council.
 WaterNSW is responsible for implementing management strategies throughout their areas of operation.
-The Department of Planning and Environment's Water Group contributes to water quality management in groundwater sources through the development of Water Quality Management Plans within the Murray-Darling Basin.
+The Department of Planning and Environment-Water Group contributes to water quality management in groundwater sources through the development of Water Quality Management Plans within the Murray-Darling Basin.

-Table 3-2 includes only management responses that relate directly to the availability of water for use consistent with the Basin Plan and NSW WSPs, and the impact that water quality events may have on this water availability.
+Table 3-2 includes only management responses that relate directly to the availability of water for use, consistent with the Basin Plan and NSW WSPs, and the impact that water quality events may have on this water availability.
 It does not include actions undertaken by the EPA under the relevant environmental protection legislation, including pollution control mechanisms and management orders relating to significantly contaminated land.
 Water quality criticality will typically be evidenced by:

-- water quality 'event' reporting to the EPA, - declarations of significantly contaminated land under Division 2, Part 3 of the NSW Contaminated Land Management Act 1997, - exceedance of Australian Drinking Water Guidelines 2011 values as specified in LWUs' Drinking Water Management Systems, and
+- Water quality 'event' reporting to the Environment Protection Authority

+- Declarations of significantly contaminated land under Division 2, Part 3 of the NSW Contaminated Land Management Act 1997

+- Exceedance of Australian Drinking Water Guidelines 2011 values as specified in LWUs' Drinking Water Management Systems

-- water quality sampling and analysis that reveals a potential risk to water quality, for example unusual levels of:
+- Water quality sampling and analysis that reveals a potential risk to water quality, for example unusual levels of:

-- o dissolved oxygen,
+- o dissolved oxygen

-- o pH,
+- o pH

-- o salinity,
+- o salinity

-- heavy metals,
+- o heavy metals

-- o organic compounds,
+- o organic compounds

-- o nitrates, and
+- o nitrates

 - o other known contaminants, etc.